 This time is as unpredictable for you as it is for your employees.
 Your first priority is to keep your team healthy.
 Whether that means employees are working from home or not coming into work at all, here are a few resources to help you manage them.

+Square has a number of cash flow management tools help you manage your business finances online.
 Here are a few steps you can take to get a clear picture of your finances using Square Dashboard:

 - Generate reports: View your sales, spending, and transfers in a simple report.
 You can also add filters to include the components most useful to you.